sleepyfox/Code-Dojo-13/README.md

 Code Dojo 13
 ============
-This is my worked example from the 13th meeting of the London Code Dojo in early Nov 2012.
+This git repository contains code related to the 13th meeting of the London Code Dojo in early Nov 2012.
 Feel free to play around with it.
-You can run the code (assuming you have node, coffeescript, mocha and chai installed) with:

-    npm test

-You can install dependencies automatically with:

-    npm install

-I set up a watchr file (loc.watchr) so that the tests are run automatically every time you save a file in your editor, simply run watchr (if installed) with:

-    watchr loc.watchr

-The source of the kata is the LOC kata, which I first used in London Code Dojo 4, which came from the Pragmatic Programmers and you can find the original write up [here](http://codekata.com/kata/kata13-counting-code-lines/).
+The source of the kata is the LOC kata, which I first used in London Code Dojo 4,

-I've also linked the [slides](https://speakerdeck.com/sleepyfox/code-dojo-13-nov-2012) from the meeting.
+The objective is to create a program that will take a Java code file and count the number of Lines Of Code (LOC).
+This is not quite as easy as `wc -l` because blank lines must be skipped over, as must comments.
+Comments can be single-line, multiple-line or javadoc comments.

+If there is time, then some form of parsing for LLOC (Logical Lines Of Code) should also be attempted, where we cater for splitting a line of code across multiple physical lines, or even multiple statements on a single line.

 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).

+The origin of this kata is from the Pragmatic Programmers, [here](http://codekata.com/kata/kata13-counting-code-lines/).

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license - see [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/)